CDL Consortium

 container-1-main-image

-CDL consortium/Third Party Administrators, also known as C/TPAs, provide an invaluable service to employers operating under the DOT's drug and alcohol testing regulations.
+CDL Consortium/Third Party Administrators, or C/TPAs, provide an invaluable service to employers operating under the DOT's drug and alcohol testing regulations.
 By helping maintain compliance with the rules and regulations, they can assist in implementing a successful testing program.
-Take a look at Drug and Alcohol Program policy.
+Take a look at the Drug and Alcohol Program policy.

 C/TPAs manage all, or part, of an employer's drug and alcohol testing program.
 This includes maintaining any necessary records.
 Choosing a C/TPA is an important decision that should be carefully considered to ensure the success of your program.
 A reliable C/TPA can help you remain compliant and effectively implement your drug and alcohol testing program.
 Read here about Starting a Trucking Company Correctly.